Trklntry/bgc/src/bgc_part_0200_var_stat.md

 > run to run!
 Never assume the value will be zero, even if you see it
 > is. _Always_ explicitly initialize variables to some value before you
 > use them^[This isn't strictly 100% true.
 When we get to learning about
-> static storage duration, you'll find the some variables are
+> static storage duration, you'll find that some variables are
 > initialized to zero automatically.
 But the safe thing to do is always
 > initialize them.].